RanyAlbegWein/Rugmi/README.md

         rugmi [-ts0h] -f FILE

 **DESCRIPTION**

         Upload images to imgur.com and print their links.

-        On first execution, rugmi will ask you to authorize by providing a PIN code.
+        On first execution, rugmi will ask you to authorize by providing Client ID, Client Secret and a PIN code.
-        If available, xdg-open will be used to open up a browser to log you in imgur.com and get the PIN code.
+        Once Client ID and Client Secret are provided, if available, xdg-open will be used to open up a browser to log you in imgur.com and get the PIN code.
         Otherwise, you'll be requested to manually copy-paste an authorization link into your browser.

-        After providing the PIN code, an access token and refresh token will be requested from imgur.com and stored in ~/.rugmi_tokens with a 077 umask.
+        After providing the PIN code, an access token and refresh token will be requested from imgur.com and will be stored in ~/.rugmi_tokens (077 umask) along with Client ID and Client Secret.

-        *This file should not be edited manually.*

-        After setup is complete, rugmi will automatically ask imgur.com for a new access token once expired.
+        After setup is complete, rugmi will automatically ask imgur.com for a new access token once it expires.

 **OPTIONS**

         -f,--file FILE              Select a FILE to upload.
         -0,--null                   Read null terminated file names from stdin.
+        -d,--delete SECONDS         Delete images SECONDS seconds after they've been uploaded.
         -t,--link-type TYPE         Choose what type of link to print after upload.
         -s,--display-size SIZE      Select the display size of the uploaded image.